I am a PhD student in the Computer Science Department at Tel Aviv University, where I am advised by Prof. Michal Feldman.

 One Action Too Many: Inapproximability of Budgeted Combinatorial Contracts

-with Michal Feldman, Tomasz Ponitka and Maya Schlesinger (accepted to ITCS 2026)
+with Michal Feldman, Tomasz Ponitka and Maya Schlesinger (ITCS 2026)

 with Michal Feldman, Tomasz Ponitka and Maya Schlesinger (EC 2025)